Hans W. Gatzke: Biography

-Born in Dülken, Germany, he attended the University of Bonn and the University of Munich, before emigrating to the United States in 1937.
-He received a B.A. from Williams College in 1938 and a M.A. from Harvard University the following year.
+Born in Dülken, Germany, he attended the University of Bonn and the Ludwig-Maximilians-Universität München, before immigrating to the United States in 1937.
+He received a B.A. from Williams College in 1938 and an M.A. from Harvard University the following year.
 From 1944 to 1946, he served in the United States Army.
 His 1947 PhD. dissertation at Harvard University dealt with Germany's war aims at western front during World War I.

 He taught at Johns Hopkins University from 1947 to 1964, during which time he was awarded a Guggenheim Fellowship in 1956.
 He joined the department of history at Yale University in 1965 and remained there until his retirement in 1986.

 Gatzke anonymously funded a prize, awarded biennially by the American Historical Association, in honor of Paul M. Birdsall (who was dean of students at Williams when Gatzke arrived there in the late 1930s) for the best work in the field of European military or strategic history since 1870.
 His involvement was revealed upon his death in 1987.